SEKOIA-IO/documentation/docs/getting_started/sso/okta.md

 3. Once redirected to the `New Web App Integration`, be sure to select:
     - `Grant type`: `Client credentials`
     - `Sign-in redirect URIs`: https://app.sekoia.io/user/callback
-4. In `Assignments` > `Controlled access`, you can limit access to certain group of users
+4. In `Assignments` > `Controlled access`, you can limit access to specific groups of users

 ## Configure

-Once your app as been created:
+Once your app has been created:

 1. Save the `Client ID` & `Client secret` for latter use
 2. Create your `Authentication provider base URL` https://${yourOktaDomain}/ (More info